seia-soto/adshield-defuser/README.md

 ### Basera1n

-> **Warning**: Currently, we only support decoding on browser environment.

-We provide a simple function that is possible to decode script data into JSON compatible string.
+We provide a simple function that is possible to decode base64-encoded utf8 script data into JSON compatible string.

 ```ts
 export declare const decode: (init: string) => string;